OPCFoundation/UA-CloudDashboard/README.md

 * EventHubEndpointIotHubOwnerConnectionString - the Event Hub compatible endpoint connection string for the IoT Hub owner (under Built-in endpoints in the Azure portal)
 * StorageAccountConnectionString - the connection string of an Azure storage account (under Access keys in the Azure portal)

+The following environment variables can be defined:

+* USE_MQTT - Read OPC UA PubSub telementry messages from an MQTT Borker instead of Azure IoT Hub
+* MQTT_BROKER_NAME - the name of the MQTT broker to use
+* MQTT_CLIENT_NAME - the client name to use with the MQTT broker
+* MQTT_USERNAME - the username to use with the MQTT broker
+* MQTT_PASSWORD - the password to use with the MQTT broker
+* MQTT_TOPIC - the MQTT broker topic to read messages from

 Also, within your IoT Hub, you need to define a consumer group (under Built-in endpoints in the Azure portal) called dashboard.

 ## Usage